emmt/Algorithms/README.md

 ## NEWUOA

-Directory [newuoa](newuoa) provides a C implementation of Mike Powell's NEWUOA algorithm for minimizing a function of a few variables.
+Directory [newuoa](newuoa) provides a C implementation of Mike Powell's NEWUOA algorithm for minimizing a function of many variables.
 The method is *derivatives free* (only the function values are needed) and accounts for bound constraints on the variables.
 The algorithm is described in: